alexid2007/CompSciS24-Hangman/README.md

 When you win, it will display "“Good Job!
 You saved his life.
 The word was (chosen_word).”
 If you lose, it will display "Oops!
 You hung him out to die.
 The word was:&quot;, chosen_word).”

+The code was immported from where we were working in replit.com

 Good luck players!